 Merchandise is selected and purchased for all AutoZone stores through our store support centers located in Memphis, Tennessee; Monterrey, Mexico and Sao Paulo, Brazil.
-Merchandise is selected and purchased for all IMC branches through our store support center located in Canoga Park, California.
-In fiscal 2016, one class of similar products accounted for approximately 11 percent of our total sales, and one vendor supplied approximately 10 percent of our purchases.
+Additionally, we have an office in Shanghai, China to support our sourcing efforts in Asia.
+Merchandise is selected and purchased for all IMC branches through our branch support center located in Canoga Park, California.
+In fiscal 2017, one class of similar products accounted for approximately 11 percent of our total sales, and one vendor supplied approximately 11 percent of our purchases.
 No other class of similar products accounted for 10 percent or more of our total sales, and no other individual vendor provided more than 10 percent of our total purchases.
 We believe that alternative sources of supply exist, at similar costs, for most types of product sold.
-Most of our merchandise flows through our distribution centers to our AutoZone stores and IMC branches by our fleet of tractors and trailers or by third-party trucking firms.
+Most of our merchandise flows through our distribution centers to our stores by our fleet of tractors and trailers or by third-party trucking firms.

-We ended fiscal 2016 with 182 hub stores, which have a larger assortment of products as well as regular replenishment items that can be delivered to a store in its network within 24 hours.
+We ended fiscal 2017 with 186 domestic hub stores, which have a larger assortment of products as well as regular replenishment items that can be delivered to a store in its network within 24 hours.
 Hub stores are generally replenished from distribution centers multiple times per week.
 Hub stores have increased our ability to distribute products on a timely basis to many of our stores and to expand our product assortment.

-During fiscal 2014 and 2015, we tested two new concepts of our supply chain strategy, increased delivery frequency to our stores utilizing our distribution centers and significantly expanded parts assortments in select stores we call mega hubs.
-Our tests were concluded during fiscal 2015, and both initiatives were expanded to additional locations in fiscal 2016.
+During fiscal 2014 and 2015, we tested two new concepts of our domestic supply chain strategy, increased delivery frequency to our stores utilizing our distribution centers and significantly expanded parts assortments in select stores we call mega hubs.
+Our tests were concluded during fiscal 2015, and both initiatives were expanded to additional locations in fiscal 2016 and 2017.

 Increased delivery frequency focuses on improving our in-stock position of our core store-stocked product by providing deliveries to certain stores multiple times per week.
-We ended fiscal 2016 with over 1,900 stores receiving deliveries multiple times per week, an increase of approximately 1,000 stores since fiscal 2015.
+We are continuing to test our new frequency of delivery for certain volume stores to ensure the model is producing sufficient benefit to justify the costs.
+We had roughly 2,300 stores receiving more deliveries multiple times per week at the end of the third quarter of fiscal 2017.
+As the results have not been conclusive to date, we are continuing to test different scenarios to determine the optimal approach.

 A mega hub store carries inventory of 80,000 to 100,000 unique SKUs, approximately twice what a hub store carries.
 Mega hubs provide coverage to both surrounding stores and other hub stores multiple times a day or on an overnight basis.
-We ended fiscal 2016 with 11 mega hubs, an increase of six since fiscal 2015.
+Currently, we have over 4,000 stores with access to mega hub inventory.
+A majority of these 4,000 stores receive their service on an overnight basis today, but as we expand our mega hubs, more of them will receive this service same day and many will receive it multiple times per day.
+We ended fiscal 2017 with 16 mega hubs, an increase of five since fiscal 2016.